 If you are with a different operator, such as Vodafone, or you have an older phone, then it may be in your best interests to pick up a mobile broadband modem to achieve fast connections.
 You can access this connection from your phone too, if you so wish.

 The number of transmission sites supporting various frequencies, and thus technologies, around Australia varies widely.
 For instance, there are almost twice as many 3G 850MHZ Telstra sites as 4G 1800MHz sites around the country.
 While the company continues to roll out to more sites, it still doesn't happen instantly.

 That's why we find that when we go out to certain areas around Australia we might find our phone switching from LTE to 3G.
-Depending on what area you in, you may have 2G, 3G, and 4G, or you might have no signal at all!
+Depending on what area you in, you may have 2G (now no longer operational), 3G, and 4G, or you might have no signal at all!

 The further away that you are from a transmission site, the weaker the signal gets.
 You may notice this when the signal bars on your mobile phone go down.

 The same thing will happen with any mobile broadband modem.
 It is for this reason that you might like to think about purchasing a mobile broadband antenna.

 A mobile broadband antenna works by amplifying the signal from the transmission site so that you get a stronger connection.
 This is particularly useful if you live or work somewhere that doesn't have such great coverage.
 It can also be useful if you go out into remote areas often, either in the car, or on a boat.

 Unsurprisingly, due to all the different frequency business involved in cellular coverage, there are many different types of antennas that you can get for amplifying a mobile broadband signal.